Who We Are

 Sit in on a rehearsal and try it out.
 We meet most Monday nights at the Warrenton Church of Christ fellowship hall at 6398 Lee Highway Access Rd, in Warrenton (opposite IHOP) at 7:15.
 (The entrance door is in the picture at the top of this page.
 When you enter, go down the hall to your left.)
 We’d love to meet you, so don’t hesitate to come by!

 Rehearsals are sometimes canceled for various reasons, so it’s a good idea to call the same day (Glenn, our Director, is at (540) 788-4257) and check that we’re meeting.
-Sometimes, for example, we have dinner and harmony at Longhorn Steakhouse in place of rehearsal.
+Sometimes, for example, we have dinner and harmony at Longhorn Steakhouse in place of rehearsal, or sing for the residents of a local nursing home.

 You Can Hire Us!